David Bradley (English actor): Career

 From 2014, Bradley played a leading role as Professor Abraham Setrakian, a Holocaust survivor turned vampire hunter in Guillermo del Toro's TV series The Strain.
 In 2015, Bradley became a public supporter of Chapel Lane Theatre Company based in Stratford-Upon-Avon.
 In 2017, Bradley joined the cast of Guillermo del Toro's animated Netflix series Trollhunters: Tales of Arcadia playing the role of Merlin.
 In 2021, he received an Annie Award for Best Voice Actor in a Television Role for his role in the final chapter of the trilogy, Wizards: Tales of Arcadia as the wizard Merlin.

 In 2017, in the final episode of the tenth series of Doctor Who, "The Doctor Falls", Bradley returned to portray the First Doctor, having previously portrayed Hartnell, who originally played the character.
 He reprised the role in the 2017 Christmas special, "Twice Upon a Time", in an audio series for Big Finish Productions titled Doctor Who: The First Doctor Adventures alongside his An Adventure in Space and Time cast, and in the immersive theatre show Doctor Who: Time Fracture.
 This makes him the third actor to play the role in the television programme, after William Hartnell and Richard Hurndall since the premiere of Doctor Who in 1963, and at the age of 75, he is the also the oldest actor to play the role of the Doctor on television.

 He again played the First Doctor in the final episode of the 2022 specials, "The Power of the Doctor".

 From 2019 to 2022, Bradley played Ray Johnson, the demented father of Tony (Ricky Gervais) in the Netflix series After Life.
 In 2021, it was announced that Bradley would be joining the cast of Allelujah, a film adaptation of Alan Bennett's play of the same name directed by Richard Eyre, which will star Jennifer Saunders, Bally Gill, Russell Tovey, Derek Jacobi, and Judi Dench.
 In 2022, it was announced that Bradley would voice Fowler in Chicken Run: Dawn of the Nugget.

 Personal life

 Bradley married his wife Rosanna in 1978.
 They have three children.
 His eldest son, George, is an architect, who has featured on the ITV series Love Your Home and Garden alongside Alan Titchmarsh.
 His daughter, Francesca, works in casting, having worked on Michael Bay's 6 Underground.
 He has said that it was his children who turned his attention to the Harry Potter film franchise and coached him for the role of Argus Filch.

 Bradley is the president of Second Thoughts Drama Group, which performs in and around Stratford-upon-Avon.
 He has received honorary doctorates from the University of Warwick (17 July 2012) and York St John University (19 November 2015).

-He is an avid fan of football clubs Aston Villa and York City.
+He is a fan of football clubs Aston Villa and York City.
 On 22 November 2014, he took part in a video paying tribute to Aston Villa on their 140th birthday.